JuliaLang/julia/README.md

 <a name="The-Julia-Language"/>
-## The Julia Language
+## Julia

 Julia is a high-level, high-performance dynamic language for numerical and scientific computing.
-It provides a sophisticated compiler, distributed parallel execution, and numerical accuracy.
+It strives to provide a state-of-the-art compiler, built-in distributed parallel execution, numerical accurarcy, and a robust library of functions for technical computing.
-It also has easy interfaces to mature, best-of-breed C and Fortran libraries for technical computing tasks such as matrix math, random number generation, fast Fourier transforms, and string processing.
+The library, largely written in julia itself, also integrates mature, best-of-breed C and Fortran libraries for linear algebra, random number generation, FFTs, and string processing.
+More libraries continue to be added over time.
 Key language features include multiple dispatch, optional typing, and excellent performance through type inference and just-in-time (JIT) compilation.
 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the following highlights or read the [introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the [manual](https://github.com/JuliaLang/julia/wiki/).